mansoormalik/TaskScheduler/README.md

 High-Availability
 -----------------
 The system's availability is determined by the availability of the master node as it is a single point of failure.
 When a master fails, slaves are unable to obtain new tasks.
-The system can withstand the failure of a single slave nodes as long as other slave nodes are available to execute tasks.
+The system can withstand the failure of a single slave as long as other slaves are available to execute tasks.

 State Synchronization
 ---------------------
-In our system, the state of a task changes from "created" to "running" when it is assigned to a slave.
-The state can then change again to either "killed" or "success".
-In addition, the task has a host assigned to it.
-For an unassigned task this field is empty.
-This will be updated once a slave is assigned to execute a task.
-It may need to be changed again if a slave dies and the task needs to be reassigned to another slave.
-Since either the master or one or more slaves can fail, the mongodb is used to ensure that the system is in a consistent state.
+Each task has a state that can change from created, running, killed, or success.
+Each task also has a host associated with it.
+The state changes based on actions taken by the slave, master, or mongodb node.
+The state can diverge momentarily between nodes but it must eventually become consistent.

+In our system, a master node changes the state of a task from created to running when it is receives a task request from a slave.
+The master node then updates mongodb.
+The master node then responds back to the client with the task name and sleep duration.
+In this scenario, the following failures are possible:
+(a) The slave node dies before the master can respond back to it.
+In this scenario, the master and mongodb have an incorrect state for this task.
+The driver that killed the slave will update mongodb and mark the state as killed.
+At this point, mongodb has the correct state.
+The master polls mongodb every 10 seconds and checks for new or killed tasks.
+It will have threfore have the correct state within 10 seconds.
+(b) The master dies after updating mongodb but before responding to the slave.
+In this scenario, the task is shown as running.
+It will not be reassigned.
+Need a mechanism to handle this scenario.

 Failure and Recovery
 ----------------------------